Fountains Abbey: On screen

 During the cold winter of December 1981 Fountains Abbey was used as a location by Orchestral Manoeuvres in the Dark for the music video of their single "Maid of Orleans (The Waltz Joan of Arc)".

-In 1972 the abbey was the setting for Alan Bennett's first televised play, A Grand Day Out.
+In 1972 the abbey was the setting for Alan Bennett's first televised play, A Day Out.
 In 1980, the final scenes of Omen III: The Final Conflict were filmed there.
 Other film productions that have used locations at the abbey include the films Life at the Top, both The Secret Garden (1993) and The Secret Garden (2020), and The History Boys.

 In October and November 2020, a number of scenes of the second season of the Netflix original The Witcher were filmed in the abbey and its surroundings.
 The TV programmes Flambards, A History of Britain, Terry Jones' Medieval Lives, Cathedral, Treasure Hunt, and Gunpowder, have also been filmed there.